symeo-io/symeo-js/README.md

 ### `-k, --api-key`

 The environment api key to use to fetch values from Symeo platform.
+If empty, values will be fetched from local value file (`symeo.local.yml` by default).
 If specified, parameter `-f, --values-file` is ignored.

 ### `-a, --api-url`